cwarden45/Bastu_Cat_Genome/Basepaws_Notes/Read_QC/PRJNA513845-eDNA/metagenomics/README.md

 **Most Kraken2 assignments were bacterial**, so the plots above show the classification rate.
 However, the uploaded text files also have the similar bacterial percentages.

+I am not sure why the assignment rate drops for the FishE NovaSeq samples.
+However, this might not necessarily be good.
+For example, if there are more reads from other samples, then the biological origin might not be bacterial (it could be mouse or human, for example).

 **2)** [Mash Screen](https://mash.readthedocs.io/en/latest/)

 I am focusing on: